What to Do After A Hit & Run Accident in Phoenix?

 2. Contact law enforcement

-Call 911 after a hit and run accident occurs.
+Call 911 after a hit-and-run accident occurs.
 Let the dispatcher know what happened and let them know if anybody is injured so EMS can be sent to the scene of the crash.
 Try to remember as much as possible about the vehicle and driver involved.
 This includes the make, model, and color of the vehicle, the direction the vehicle was driving, the description of the driver, and even a partial license plate number if you can remember it.

 3. Seek medical assistance for any injuries immediately

 If you have been injured, even if your injuries seem relatively minor, you need to seek medical assistance.
 The signs and symptoms of many car accident injuries often do not become apparent until hours or even days after the crash.
-By seeking medical attention, you are creating a link between the hit and run crash and your injuries.
+By seeking medical attention, you are creating a link between the hit-and-run crash and your injuries.

 4. Document the scene the best you can